Lipids, what are they and what are they for?

 Good sources of unsaturated fats.

-Salmon, olive oil and nuts.
+Salmon, olive oil and dried fruits.

 Final notes

-The amount of lipids you should ingest per day depends on several factors, but as a rule, try to ensure that at least 15% of the calories in your food come from this nutrient.
+The amount of lipids you should ingest per day depends on several factors, but as a rule, try to ensure that at least 15% of the calories in your diet come from this nutrient.

-So-called fat-soluble vitamins, such as Vitamin A or Vitamin D, benefit from the intake of fats to be absorbed by the body.
+The so-called fat-soluble vitamins, such as Vitamin A or Vitamin D, benefit from the intake of fats to be absorbed by the body.

 Finally, whether your goal is to gain muscle mass or lose fat, don't eliminate lipids from your diet.